Elliott Mealer

-Elliott Mealer (born June 30, 1989) is a former offensive lineman for the Omaha Mammoths of the Fall Experimental Football League (FXFL).
-Mealer was an American football center for the Michigan Wolverines.
+Elliott Mealer (born June 30, 1989) is an American former football offensive lineman.
+He was a center for the Michigan Wolverines.
 He appeared in 50 games, making 13 starts at center.
 On April 27, 2013, Elliott signed a free agent contract with the New Orleans Saints.
-On July 5, 2014, Mealer signed with the SaberCats.
-He has also played with the San Jose Sabercats of the Arena Football League.

 High School career

 Mealer played as an offensive tackle while at Wauseon High.
 He was a three-year varsity starter.
 Rivals.com named him a PrepStar Magazine All-American and was ranked No. 24 offensive tackle in the country and 14th-best player in the state of Ohio.
 Scout.com named Mealer a four-star prospect and ranked him 28th-best offensive tackle prospect in the nation.
 During the senior year, Mealer was named Northwest Ohio Division IV Offensive Lineman of the Year.

 College career

 After redshirting in 2008, Mealer played for the University of Michigan.
 He played 11 games during the 2009 season.
 He went on to start 13 of the 50 total games in which he played from 2009 to 2012.
 While in school, Mealer attended the University of Michigan's College of Literature, Science, and the Arts majoring in general studies.